 Amino Acids for Skin and Hair

-Amino acids are essential for good skin and hair
+Learn how amino acids are essential for good skin and hair.

 Many products such as shampoos, conditioners, and body washes advertise that they contain amino acids.
 Products formulated with amino acids offer a number of benefits.
 Amino acids are critical to the natural moisturizing factor (NMF) of the stratum corneum of the skin.
 When the cells in the epidermis die and become the stratum corneum, the proteins in these cells are broken down into amino acids and supplied to the stratum corneum.
 Roughly half of the NMF of skin is amino acids and pyrrolidone carboxylic acid (PCA).
 PCA comes from the amino acid glutamate.

 Well-known beauty ingredient collagen is made of amino acids.

 Collagen is recognized as a beauty-enhancing ingredient that gives skin firmness and elasticity.
 Collagen consists of various amino acids (see diagram).

 Amino acids for smooth and silky hair

 Moisture retention is just as important for hair as it is for skin.
 Amino acids help moisturize dry cuticles.
 The cuticle is the outermost part of hair and plays an important role in retaining moisture.
 The amino acids in cuticles work to retain moisture.
 Dull and dry hair is a sign of severe cuticle damage and a lack of amino acids.
 More people are dying their hair nowadays but coloring agents and bleach can damage hair and the cuticles in particular.
 Using shampoos, conditioners, and treatments that contain certain amino acids helps to promote moisture retention and keep hair from breaking.
 Amino acid care helps give you smooth and silky hair.

 Amino Acids are gentle on your skin and body